excomputing/daily/README.md

 **Part II**

-For daily retrieval of the latest nitrogen dioxide readings at particular locations within Scotland.
+For daily retrieval of the latest nitrogen dioxide readings at particular locations within Scotland.  **Details upcoming**.

 <br>
 <br>